 NCRCC’s website was launched in 2000 by Bob LaFlamme and supported by Irv Thurrott.
 The website serves to transmit and store key club notices and information, offer insight into the club, provide easy access to pertinent club documents, offer a pictorial history of club events, and assist our members’ various needs.

-In 2002, NCRCC became the proud owners of the flying field in Ellington.
+In 2002, through a special arrangement, the flying field in Ellington was purchased.
 A formal dedication ceremony celebrating this accomplishment was held in that same year.
 Improvements to the site are ongoing and have included adding a pavilion, picnic tables, storage trailers, a paved runway, memorial plaques to several deceased members, fencing, barbequing equipment, parking area, secured entry gate, etc.

 In 2010, NCRCC held its first Allies & Axis event.
 Long-time Contest Director Dennis Thibodeau subsequently changed the name of the event to Warbirds over Ellington and the event has grown to attract military-themed models from WWI through the jet age.
 NCRCC has proudly donated proceeds of this event to support veterans and other non-profit organizations.